 Because divisions begin to consolidate gains in their own consolidation areas, their decisive-action focus is heavily weighted toward offensive tasks designed to defeat all remaining enemy forces in the field and secure key terrain that is likely to encompass population centers.
-This means that when corps establish consolidation areas, particularly when they assume responsibility for division consolidation areas as friendly forces advance, their focus in terms of consolidating gains is likely to be broader and emphasize stability tasks, area security, and governance.
+This means that when corps establish consolidation areas, particularly when they assume responsibility for division consolidation areas as friendly forces advance, their focus in terms of consolidating gains is Members of a UN public health and welfare detachment, a composite allied force, meet at a crossing point on the 38th parallel circa early October 1950.
+For more information, see the sidebar on page 21.
+(Photo courtesy of the U.S. Army Special Operations Command History Office)

+likely to be broader and emphasize stability tasks, area security, and governance.
 The divisions should have already consolidated gains to some degree, particularly in terms of defeating enemy remnants and bypassed forces.
 Successful consolidation of gains at the division level creates security conditions more amenable to a higher level of focus on populations, infrastructure, and governance at the corps level because there are few or no enemies left to contest friendly forces in an AO.